Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/document-issues.md

 assignees: ''

 ---
 This repository is intended for software developers with experience managing Python programs.
-We will not respond to requests regarding difficulties in software development or in using the software.
+We will not respond to requests related to development challenges or difficulties in using the software.

 Generic reports that do not reference specific wording in the README will not be addressed.